-Reactive Arthritis is a form of arthritis that can cause inflammation and pain in the joints, the skin, the eyes, the bladder, the genitals and the mucus membranes.
+Reactive arthritis (ReA) is a form of arthritis that can cause inflammation and pain in the joints, skin, eyes, bladder, genitals, and mucus membranes.
 Unlike ankylosing spondylitis, ReA does not normally affect the spine and the sacroiliac joints in a majority of cases.
-Reactive arthritis is thought to occur as a "reaction" to an infection that started elsewhere in the body, generally in the genitourinary or gastrointestinal tract.
+ReA is thought to occur as a "reaction" to an infection that started elsewhere in the body, generally in the genitourinary or gastrointestinal tract.

-Reactive arthritis occurs after exposure / infection caused by certain types of bacteria.
+Reactive arthritis occurs after exposure to or infection caused by certain types of bacteria.
 These include:

-However, not everyone exposed to these bacteria will contract ReA.
-Those who go on to develop ReA tend to test positive for the HLA-B27 genetic marker, although other genetic factors may be involved.
-Thus, it is an interaction between an individual's genetic make-up and the initial infection that causes Reactive Arthritis.
+No everyone exposed to these bacteria, however, will contract ReA.
+Those who go on to develop ReA are more likely to test positive for the HLA-B27 genetic marker, although other genetic factors may be involved.
+Thus, it is an interaction between an individual's genetic make-up and the initial infection that causes reactive arthritis.

 Reactive arthritis usually develops two to four weeks after infection and typically follows a limited course, with most people recovering from its symptoms in three to 12 months.

 A tendency does exist for more severe and long-term disease in patients who test positive for HLA-B27, as well as in those who have a family history of spondyloarthritis.